How Successful Are Type 1 Diabetics In Regulating Diabetes?

 In my evaluation, these numbers are too optimistic.
 Since Type 2 diabetics have lower BSL than Type 1 diabetics, I guess the real results of type 1 BLS regulation are worse than stated in the register.

 Of course, HbA1c is not an absolute and all-powerful goal, neither measure without defiance.
 Its standard shortcoming lies in the lack of standard everyday BSL deviation insight.
 For example, how high then how low our BLS’s are in one day.
-There is an awesome article on this topic written by Maja Vučković, which I absolutely agree with.
-For now, HbA1c is the only thing we got and we can use it wisely.
+HbA1c is the only thing we got right now and we can use it wisely.
 Especially if we pay attention to low HbA1c with rare hypo’s.

 I am going to draw the line here and try to make a conclusion.

 First, we have some sort of guidelines and directions for what good regulation looks like.

 Second, only a small number of diabetics achieve results they’re proud of and satisfied with, results that give them comfort and a chance for delay or prevention of complications.